What is NGO Registration / Trust Registration?

 - NGO Registration brings credibility to the organization.
 Those providing donations will be more inclined towards associating themselves with those NGOs which are registered since NGO Registration gives a sense of authenticity.

-- NGO Registration widens the scope of bringing in resources both financial and manual.
-More volunteers will come forward and that will be beneficial for the NGO.
+- NGO Registration widens the scope of bringing both financial and manual resources.
+More volunteers will come forward and this will be beneficial for the NGO.

-All the three shall serve the same purpose of working towards a common agenda which is not for the benefit of the members and the others involved, only are governed by different regulations.
+All the three shall serve the same purpose of working towards a common agenda which is not for the benefit of the members and the others involved.
+These are only governed by different regulations.

-Few states in India have their own Trusts Acts in force to govern the trust registration in that particular state.
-If the state does not have any Trust Act for itself, then for Trust Registration the provisions of the Indian Trust Act, 1882 shall apply.
+Few states in India have their own Trusts Acts in force to govern Trust Registration in that particular state.
+If the state does not have any Trust Act for itself, then for Trust Registration, the provisions of the Indian Trust Act, 1882 shall apply.

-- The first step is to draft the Trust deed.
-Trust deed is non-mandatory but always preferred.
-Details to be mentioned in Deed are:
+- The first step is to draft the Trust Deed.
+Trust Deed is non-mandatory but always preferred.
+The details mentioned in Deed are:

 - Name and address of the Settler

-- Name of the trust (minimum 3 preference shall give)
+- Name of the Trust (minimum 3 preferences shall be given)

 - Tenure of Trustees: Tenure may be fixed as minimum 1 year to maximum 5 years.

-- Approach a local registrar & submit the Trust Deed, along with one photocopy for Trust registration.
-Physical Presence of Settler/s and two witnesses is required at the time of Registration along with Original ID proofs.
+- Approach a Local Registrar & submit the Trust Deed, along with one photocopy for Trust Registration.
+The physical presence of Settler/s and two witnesses is required at the time of Registration along with Original ID proofs.

 - The Registrar retains the photocopy & returns the original registered copy of the Trust Deed.

-- Any address roof of the Trustee & the Settlers - Voter I.D / Driving license / Passport.
+- Any address proof of the Trustee & the Settlers - Voter I.D / Driving license / Passport.

-- Electricity Bill or House Tax Receipt or Water Bill Receipt or Ownership Proof of Property.
-If the property is rented, then a Rent Deed duly notarized with rent receipts and NOC from landlord on a Rs.10/- stamp paper.
+- Electricity Bill or House Tax Receipt or Water Bill Receipt or ownership proof of property.
+If the property is rented, then a Rent Deed duly notarized with Rent Receipts and NOC from the landlord on a Rs.10/- stamp paper is required.

 - Prepare all the required documents for NGO Registration.